Color Pencil Drawings

 Frances Loeb Library

-Explore the archive further in the Finding Aid or plan your visit to Frances Loeb Library.
+Explore the collection further in the Finding Aid or plan your visit to Frances Loeb Library.